 Chipotle Honey-Butter Potato Chips

 Popularized in the States by NYC's Oiji, honey-butter chips have been a bit of a craze in Korea for some time.
-The version at Oiji is spiced with chili powder to make a snack that's pretty strange but phenomenally tasty.
-Our version replaces the Asian-style chili powder with smoky chipotle powder.
+The version at Oiji is spiced with chile powder to make a snack that's pretty strange but phenomenally tasty.
+Our version replaces the Asian-style chile powder with smoky chipotle powder.